TrustTheVote-Project/VersaEDM-Backend/README.md

 * `pip`
 * `venv`

-Once pip is installed, create your virtual environment.
+First, create your virtual environment with `venv`.

 ### Set up venv

-This Python repo uses the built-in virtual environment, `venv`.
+This Python repo supports using the virtual environment tool, `venv`, included by default with Python.
 To set up `venv`, **go to the project root directory** and enter:

 ```bash
 python -m venv ./venv